 Finally, ensure that any technology investment you make comes with requisite training and clear business rules, so your teams know how and why to leverage the investment.
 Because technology is an investment.

 Your team’s productivity is a critical component of your business’s success or failure.
-Make sure you stay laser-focused on building productivity by managing time effectively, ensuring your company has a culture of clear and open communication, and by leveraging technologies that optimize your team’s effectiveness.
+Make sure you stay laser-focused on building productivity by managing time effectively.
+This will ensure your company has a culture of clear and open communication.
+You can also leverage technologies that optimize your team’s effectiveness.
 Doing all these things can increase productivity, and put your company on the road to higher profits.